 Police also have been sued in Michigan for liability under common law and statutes for the dog-bite injuries.
 However, Michigan Courts have ruled there is governmental immunity for police dog bites.

-Officers may also be sued under Federal law, under 42 U.S.C. § 1983 for violations of civil rights, a major area of liability for any police department or other public employee.
-Essentially, the public employee must use the power of the state, by virtue of their employment and authority, to violate someone’s civil rights.
+Officers may also be sued under Federal law, under 42 U.S.C. § 1983 for rights deprivation, a major area of liability for any police department or other public employee.
+Essentially, the public employee must use the power of the state, by virtue of their employment and authority, to violate someone’s rights.
 Police officers, of course, are usually liable for issues that arise during the arrest and detainment of the public.

 Officers are also generally shielded from liability from civil claims as long as they do not violate clearly established statutory or constitutional rights which a reasonable person would have been aware of.
 The courts look at whether the violation of a constitutional right has occurred and the constitutional right at issue was clearly established at the time of defendant’s alleged misconduct.